 What does all this mean for businesses and people?
 In short, a complete realignment of the fundamentals.

 This is not a bad thing.
-In fact, we see this shift as a tremendous opportunity to reinvent business models, services and products to fit new definitions of value.
+For all the upheaval COVID-19 has caused, it also presented a once-in-a-lifetime opportunity to innovate in business models, services and products around new definitions of value.